Aliw Theater: History

 The Aliw Theater was built in 2002 as a gift of businessman Fred J. Elizalde to his ballerina wife, Lisa Macuja-Elizalde.
 The theater was personally designed by Fred Elizalde and is owned by Star Parks Corporation, which is also the owner and developer of the adjacent Star City amusement park.

 The theater's seating and stage survived a major fire on October 2, 2019, which affected the Star City amusement park compound.

 On August 10, 2022, Aliw Theater reopened with newly refurbished seats and stage design, followed by the accompanied performances by Ballet Manila.
 From December 2022 to December 2023, The Feast Bay Area, a weekly gathering of the Light of Jesus Family founded by Bro.
 Bo Sanchez, held its sessions at the theater once again.

 Features

 The Aliw Theater is situated in an area spanning 3614 sqm.
-The theater has a seating capacity of 2,358 people, with the seating area covering an area of 2150 sqm.
+The theater originally had a seating capacity of 2,358 people, with the seating area covering an area of 2150 sqm.
 The performing area of Aliw Theater has a width of 27 m and a height of 1.32 m.
 Other event facilities hosted within the theater building are the 300 sqm Aliw Theater Lounge and the 765 sqm Elizalde Hall (Aliw Theater Hall).
-The seating capacity of the theater is 1,275, which was less than the previous capacity of 2,358.
+After renovations, the seating capacity of the theater was reduced to 1,275.
 For orchestral events, 200 seats are reduced to accommodate the band.